amineraboun/forecast/README.md

-# forecast_ar
+# forecast_combine

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Overview

-forecast is a Python library built upon the foundation of the sktime library, designed to simplify and streamline the process of forecasting and prediction model aggregation.
+forecast_combine is a Python library built upon the foundation of the sktime library, designed to simplify and streamline the process of forecasting and prediction model aggregation.
 It provides tools for aggregating predictions from multiple models, evaluating their performance, and visualizing the results.
-Whether you're working on time series forecasting, data analysis, or any other predictive modeling task, forecast offers a convenient and efficient way to handle aggregation and comparison.
+Whether you're working on time series forecasting, data analysis, or any other predictive modeling task, forecast_combine offers a convenient and efficient way to handle aggregation and comparison.

 ## Key Features